jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Today
-- try Stina's new music
-- prevent multiple simultaneous dying monsters from playing  the same sound overtop of each other, it get's distorted. (same for all sfx actually)
 - fix multiplayer sync issues
-- fix mana burn doesn't stack right
 - record new screenshots and footage (zoomed in, no music)
 - Add gifs to steam page